Employee interview: Diane Gosselin, Art Director

-In a few words, how would you describe your job and your daily life?
+In a few words, how would you describe your position and your daily routine?

 I would use one word: variety.
 At Tink, art direction has an effect on everything, from high-level creation to detailed work.
 My tasks can include proposing a concept for a web page, doing image research, working on typography, or adjusting a few details on existing material—sometimes all in the same day!

 I also get to interact with people.
 My daily schedule often includes workshops with my colleagues in design and content production, meetings with the teams of the projects I'm working on, or interviews with clients.
 Since Tink has diverse business partners, I have the opportunity to learn about a multitude of subjects!

 In your opinion, what hard and soft skills are required to succeed in a position like yours?